BOM-98/project_1/README.md

 - 3. [Newsletter Signup](https://bom-98.github.io/project_1/newsletter_signup.html)
 - 4. [Thank You](https://bom-98.github.io/project_1/thank_you.html)

 To rank the website on Google Search, a Google HTML file was added to the root directory (/workspaces/project_1/googleb4228df491edf6c8.html).
-I did not rename this file to something shorter and more readable as I was concerned with Google's ability to identify the file and verify the site if I did.
+I did not rename this file to something shorter and more readable as I was concerned about Google's ability to identify the file and verify the site if I did.

 A visual skeleton of the website is shown in the below image.